dheemanth18/resume-builder/resume-builder/README.md

 ###### What's in UI ?

-- Landing page will be displayed once `npm start` is successfully runs
+- Landing page will be displayed once `npm start` is success
 - After exploring the landing page, Click on 'Create Resume' button which takes to page where the details can be given